 Ideally, this lead is someone who is interested in your brand and has come to you either by organic way or through outreach by showing interest in your products up to a certain degree.

-After your leads have expressed interest in your product, the details are shown to the sales team who will then vet the leads to further study the leads readiness to buy.
+After your leads have expressed interest in your product, the details are shown to the sales team who will then vet the quality leads to further study the leads readiness to buy.
 At the final stage, the lead is cleared and then made to enter the next stage of the sales process.

 The overall process of the sales qualified lead generation looks similar in almost all organizations with both the sales as well as the marketing team.